The 5 Best Bodhrans (2023) – Irish Frame Drums

 The Different Types of Frame Drums and Bodhrans

-In Nordic countries and Russia, there is an instrument called Sami drum.
-In England, you can find a traditional folk instrument known as Riddle drum.
+In Nordic countries and Russia, there is an instrument called the Sami drum.
+In England, you can find a traditional folk instrument known as the Riddle drum.
 In the Middle East, there are various types of frame drums as well.
-Some of the most common are Riq, Tar, Bendir etc. Lag-na is a traditional Tibetian frame drum, while Yike is played in Cambodia.
-Pretty much every country has its own kind of a frame drum.
+Some of the most common are Riq, Tar, Bendir, etc. Lag-na is a traditional Tibetian frame drum, while Yike is played in Cambodia.
+Pretty much every country has its own kind of frame drum.

 If you think Frame Drums and Bodhrans are basic instruments then you need to watch this video.
 The drum patterns may be easy to learn, but the mastery of them is extremely impressive!